ilpaijin/Concatenated-SMS/README.md

 The points of this demo is to:
 - play with SMS concatenation and UDH
 - using MessageBird API's (both Php and Golang)
-- using docker-compose
+- using Docker Compose
 - using Redis as a messages queue
-- using Php for API entirely from scratch
+- using Php for API (written entirely from scratch)
 - using Golang for the messages worker

 #### Setup